Trading Indicators

 Tick Charts are not very well known and can be confusing.
 From time to time I get questions about Tick Charts and yesterday’s email from Ken was typical:

-Well I consider myself a little bit of an expert on Tick Charts, so here goes.
-Use the links below to jump to a particular section:
+Well, I consider myself a little bit of an expert on Tick Charts, so here goes.

 What is a Tick Chart?